Daniel Bedoya: Professional

 On 18 July 2019, Bedoya was loaned to USL Championship side Hartford Athletic for the remainder of the season.

 Bedoya was released by New York City at the end of the 2019 season.

 On January 1 Bedoya was transferred by NYCFC to Dominican Republic team Atlético Pantoja of the Liga Dominicana de Fútbol.
 On March 7, Bedoya and the team won the leagues Super cup.

 Bedoya moved to National Independent Soccer Association club New Amsterdam FC on August 20.
 He appeared in all four of the team's regular season matches during the Fall 2020 season, and played in all three playoff matches during the Fall Championship tournament.

 On March 2, 2021, Bedoya returned to the USL when he was signed by FC Tucson of USL League One.

+For the 2023 season, Bedoya joined National Independent Soccer Association club ASC San Diego.